GeoMOER/moer-info-page/README.md

 # moer-info-page
-Lab of Environmental Informatics landing page for teaching
+Lab of Environmental Informatics landing page for courses and open educational resources